khilchuk-ol/SelfAssessment/Skills/Paradigms.md

     - Field declarations 🖐️ used
     - Inheritance 🖐️ used
     - Parent class 🖐️ used
-    - Polymorphism 🎓 known
+    - Polymorphism 🖐️ used
     - Abstract class 🖐️ used
     - Interface 🖐️ used
     - Encapsulation 🖐️ used
     - Hidden class 🎓 known
-    - Object form
+    - Object form 🎓 known
     - Instance 🖐️ used
-    - Introspection
+    - Introspection 🖐️ used
     - Reflection 🎓 known
     - The diamond problem 🎓 known
 - GRASP
-    - Information expert
+    - Information expert 🖐️ used
-    - Creator
+    - Creator 🖐️ used
-    - Controller
+    - Controller 🖐️ used
-    - Indirection
+    - Indirection 🖐️ used
-    - Low coupling 🎓 known
+    - Low coupling 🖐️ used
-    - High cohesion 👂 heard
+    - High cohesion 🖐️ used
-    - Protected variations 🎓 known
+    - Protected variations 🖐️ used
-    - Pure fabrication 👂 heard
+    - Pure fabrication 🖐️ used
 - SOLID
     - Single-responsibility principle (SRP) 🖐️ used
     - Open–closed principle (OCP) 🖐️ used